RagnarB83/ash-documentation/docs/xTB-interface.rst

 **Parallelization**

-The xTB parallelization is OpenMP or MKL thread-based and can be controlled via the nprocs keyword.
+The xTB parallelization is OpenMP or MKL thread-based and can be controlled via the numcores keyword.
-Currently OMP threads are set equal to nprocs and MKL threads are set equal to 1.
+Currently OMP threads are set equal to numcores and MKL threads are set equal to 1.
 Todo: confirm that this actually works